 J.K.
 Rowling makes this common cliche work for her, though, in Harry Potter.
 She makes the cliche her own by focusing on Harry’s various forms of surrogate family.

 We see Harry’s mean adoptive parents as well as the alternative family he forms in his close friendships with peers and elders at school.
 His orphan status is thus not a relentless motif but rather one backstory element out of many.
 It doesn’t overshadow the present narrative.
-Instead, Rowling uses her backstory to create contrast between the oppressive, dull world of Harry’s surviving ‘blood’ family and the family of care he finds away from them, in the wizarding world.
+Instead, Rowling uses her backstory to create contrast between

 This strikes at a core lesson in backstory: Don’t constantly remind the reader of it once you’ve established a character’s past.
 Once we know Harry is an orphan, we don’t need to be reminded of this formative aspect of his childhood every page.

 Drip out backstory over the course of your novel.
 Revealing a character’s past gradually is effective.
 It allows the reader to anticipate learning more about your characters.
-It also helps to avoid swamping your narration with exposition about what happened to your characters long ago.

 Ready to improve your characterization skills?
 Join Now Novel and get helpful feedback on your characters from the community or your own writing coach.